You've booked your first getaway in a caravan or lodge and the excitement is setting in. But what essentials should you take with you?

 Ok, so strictly speaking this is two things, but they're both equally important.
-Pack a tea towel in case your accommodation doesn't have a drying rack or to dry off any utensils in a hurry.
-We also recommend bringing your own towels on any self-catering holiday, along with a spare to use whilst the other is hanging out to dry.
-You'll be thankful you packed one if you're planning on making a trip to the beach, plus if you're staying in a hot tub lodge or caravan these are especially important!
+We recommend bringing your own towels on any self-catering holiday, along with a spare to use whilst the other is hanging out to dry.
+You'll be thankful you packed a couple if you're planning on making a trip to the beach, plus if you're staying in a hot tub lodge or caravan these are especially important!

 6. Washing up liquid